maroofi/sdns/lua/DOCLUASDNS.md

 I have tested the code with **Lua5.4**.
 It should work for Lua5.3 and maybe Lua5.2 but it definitely not work with Lua5.1.

+This documentation has a lot of working examples all tested with lua5.4 on a 64-bit Ubuntu 24.04 machine.

 To use the Lua binding, you can make the package using **luarocks** or compile the library manually.

 Here is the description of the provided functions in Lua: